Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Numerical results

 As $\varepsilon$ is decreased, we expect the cost complexity to decay to an $\varepsilon^{-2}$ rate: for extremely fine tolerances very large sample sizes are required yielding the asymptotic $O(N^{-1/2})$ standard MC rate and harming the overall cost complexity.
 However, even in this case, the overall MLQMC cost benefits from the pre-asymptotic regime and MLQMC still outperforms MLMC (see figure \ref{fig:MLQMC_conv_2}).
 Similarly, QMC initially benefits from a faster convergence rate with respect to $N$.
 As the tolerance is decreased, the QMC rate decays to a standard MC rate and the total cost of QMC starts increasing faster than $O(\varepsilon^{-2})$.

-Comparing the costs between the top and bottom of figure \ref{fig:MLQMC_conv_1}, it appears that increasing the Haar level on the coarse MLQMC levels improves the total MLQMC cost while, in the QMC case, decreasing the Haar level harms convergence.
-This suggests that the Haar level choice has a considerable impact on the overall MLQMC and QMC performance.
-We investigate this in figure \ref{fig:MLQMC_conv_2}, where we show the total cost of (ML)QMC for different Haar level hierarchies and we compare it with the cost of standard MLMC.
+We investigate the performance of (ML)QMC as the Haar levels are varied in figure \ref{fig:MLQMC_conv_2}, where we show the total cost of (ML)QMC for different Haar level hierarchies and we compare it with the cost of standard MLMC.
 The $x$-axis and the black lines in both plots are the same.
 We present the costs of two versions of MLMC: the black dash-dotted line corresponds to standard MLMC, while the black dashed line corresponds to a MLMC algorithm in which the number of samples are restricted to be in powers of $2$ (this restriction also applies to the MLQMC algorithm we use \cite{GilesWaterhouse2009}).
 MLQMC outperforms MLMC by a factor of approximately $8$, depending on the Haar level choice.

-Recall the convergence results with respect to the number of samples shown in figure \ref{fig:QMC_conv}: even if the convergence rate decreases as $N_\ell$ increases, it is clear from figure \ref{fig:MLQMC_conv_1} (left) that this only happens on the coarse levels where more samples are needed.
+Recall the convergence results with respect to the number of samples shown in figure \ref{fig:QMC_conv}: even if the convergence rate decreases as $N$ increases, it is clear from figure \ref{fig:MLQMC_conv_1} (left) that this only happens on the coarse levels where more samples are needed.
 Since for problem \eqref{eq:diffusion_eqn_for_QMC_conv_bis} and the FEM discretization chosen we are in the ``good'' case of the MLMC theorem (i.e.~$\beta>\gamma$, cf.~theorem \ref{th:MLMC} in the supplementary material), the multilevel cost is dominated by the sample cost on the coarse levels.
 We therefore expect to obtain computational gains by increasing the Haar level on the coarse MLQMC levels.
 At the same time, we do not expect to lose in computational efficiency if we decrease the Haar level on the fine levels as these are not dominating the total cost.
 Note that in the QMC case there is only one level and the only possible strategy is to keep the Haar level as high as required.